etiennestuder/gradle-rocker-plugin/README.md

 # Changelog

++ 2.1 - Internal refactoring to get rid of deprecated APIs that will be removed in Gradle 7.
 + 2.0 - Made RockerCompile task compatible with the upcoming Gradle Configuration Cache.
 + 1.0.1 - Made RockerCompile task compatible with Gradle's upcoming Instant Execution.
 + 1.0 - Made Gradle 5.0 the minimum compatible version and replaced usage of deprecated APIs.